FilippoBovo/Numerics/Yang-Yang Equations/README.md

-# Yang-Yang Equations
+# Numerical Solutions of Yang-Yang Equations

-C. N. Yang and C. P. Yang in 1969 published an exact analysis of the thermodynamics of an interacting Bose gas:
+Chen N. Yang and Chen P. Yang in 1969 published an exact analysis of the thermodynamics of an interacting Bose gas:

 - [C. N. Yang and C. P. Yang, J. Math.
 Phys.
 10, 1115 (1969)](http://dx.doi.org/10.1063/1.1664947)